KenKundert/why-invest-in-bitcoin/README.rst

 money using bitcoin is faster and cheaper than using dollars, and is not subject to the rules and restrictions of various jurisdictions.
 Thus, once people begin to hold bitcoin as a store of value, the bitcoin ecosystem naturally develops.
-Then bitcoin sets about displacing the dollar altogether.
+Once bitcoin can do everything the dollar can do, but better, it sets about displacing the dollar altogether.

 Recomendation